Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 |3B|3550-3930 nm|Middle infrared|
 |4|10300-11300 nm|Thermal infrared|
 |5|11500-12500 nm|Thermal infrared|

-> Earlier satellites from NOAA used AVHRR/2 which lacked channel 3A and AVHRR/1, which lacked channels 3A and 5.

 As you might see, we only have two channels covering the visible spectrum (Ch2 partly covers it), meaning we can't get the actual colors the sensor could have seen from the data it collects - **True color isn't possible on AVHRR/3.**